BS, Agronomy, Missouri State University

-Jim Heiser is a Research Associate who began working at the Fisher Delta Research Center in April 2004 as a summer worker.
+Jim Heiser is a Research Associate who began working at the Fisher Delta Research, Extension and Education Center in April 2004 as a summer worker.
 Jim received a M.S. degree in Agronomy (Weed Science) from the University of Missouri in 2007 and worked for the Weed Science Project until accepting a Research Associate position in Cropping Systems and Soils with Dr. Gene Stevens in 2008.
 Jim returned to Weed Science in 2013 as project leader at the Fisher Delta Research, Extension and Education Center.
 Jim’s responsibilities include:

 - Supervise field preparation, planting, spraying, and harvest operations for all of the corn, soybean, wheat, rice, and cotton weed research trials at the Fisher Delta REEC.

 - Work with farmers, agricultural consultants and industry representatives to develop and promote effective weed management programs based on producer needs and sound IPM principles.

 - Design and manage field plots, collect data, and analyze trial results to address the needs of producers in the region.